marcomq/tauri-plugin-deno/README.md

 ## Status

-This plugin was currently only tested it on MacOS.
+This plugin was tested on MacOS & Windows and is expected to work fine on linux too.
+There still seem to be issues on windows production binaries, as Deno code isn't called on windows.

 Current TODO list:
 - make sure that windows & linux production binaries are working fine